soumendrak/hashnode/cl5t2cuuu06lnonnv9rrlakny.md

-## Aggregated Code timing in Python
+## Aggregate Code timing in Python

 There are many ways to get how much time a function takes in Python.
 Here is an easy decorator implementation to check how much time a function takes.